chaolic6505/Next-Postgres-News-App/README.md

 ## Things I learned

 - OAuth with Reddit
-- Responsive styles with tailwindcss
+- Responsive styles with Tailwindcss
 - Fetching and Posting Data to Postgres with  GraphQL
 - Users can create a new post that can then be voted on.
-- Users can catergorize their posts and enter different room based on category
+- Users can categorize their posts and enter different rooms based on category

 ## Built With